-For both types of fellowships, the appointment term is Sept.
-1, 2019 to Aug.
-31, 2020.
+For all three types of fellowships, the appointment term is Sept.
+1, 2021 to Aug.
+31, 2022.
 The initial term may be renewed for an additional year.
-Applicants must have completed all requirements for their Ph.D. by June 30, 2019.
-Candidates must also be no more than three years from the awarding of their degree (i.e., September 2016).
+Applicants must have completed all requirements for their Ph.D. by June 30, 2021.
+Candidates must also be no more than three years from the awarding of their degree (i.e., September 2018).

 Stanford University is an equal opportunity employer and is committed to increasing the diversity of its scholarly community.
 We welcome applications from women and members of minority groups, as well as others who would bring additional dimensions to the university's research and teaching missions.
 Salary is competitive.

 Applicants should submit a cover letter, CV, a writing sample (no more than 25 pages double-spaced), three letters of recommendation, a one-page research statement (single spaced), and list of classes they have taught and/or are prepared to teach.
 Additional materials will not be considered.
-All applicants will be considered for both types of fellowships, and finalists will be consulted about whether they may be designated as Interdisciplinary Ethics or General Ethics fellows.
+All applicants will be considered for all three types of fellowships, and finalists will be consulted about whether they may be designated as an Interdisciplinary Ethics, General Ethics, or Embedded EthiCS fellow.